user0x1337/htb-operator/README.md

 4. Call `htb-operator init -api YOUR_API_TOKEN`

 # Commands
 The tool is command based.
 You can call `-h` or `--help` for displaying the help information in each stage.
-The "top level" commands are called if you call only the programm without any arguments:
+The "top level" commands are displayed if you call only the programm without any arguments:

 ```bash